 The beautiful factory shop displays a stunning array stoneware, homeware and accessories.
 There is something for everyone’s budget, choose from a carefully crafted cushion or rug, or perhaps a handmade teapot or milk jug.
 The timeless designs are influenced by local landscapes and feature tartans, thistles and wild flowers.

-Complete your Anta experience with a coffee and a delicious homemade cake from the exclusive tearoom.
+Complete your Anta experience with a coffee and a delicious homemade cake from the tearoom.

 Shandwick Stone (near Shandwick)